 Ophthalmic claims relate to eye conditions, diseases and injuries.
 Some eye ailments can be difficult to identify and treat without expert assistance from specialist doctors and other medical professionals.
 Some conditions come on quickly and require urgent treatment, whereas others are a slower process, providing more time and opportunity to treat them before further deterioration takes place.

 On occasion some conditions are overlooked or not monitored or treated properly, resulting in significant deterioration which may not be restorative.
 Issues tend to arise when there is a failure or delay in recognising and diagnosing a condition or where inappropriate treatment/surgical intervention is provided.
-Our medical negligence solicitors in offices across Essex and London have been instrumental in bringing many ophthalmic claims to a successful resolution for clients across the UK.
+Our medical negligence solicitors have been instrumental in bringing many ophthalmic claims to a successful resolution for clients across the UK.

 Conditions which may give rise to a claim include: